AradhyaRay05/ExitSense-Predicting-Employee-Exit-Smartly/README.md

 ### 2. **Model Building**
 - Implemented and evaluated both **Logistic Regression** and **Random Forest Classifier**
 - After comparing model performance, **Random Forest** was selected as the final model due to its superior accuracy and robustness
-- Random Forest achieved an accuracy of **98%**, outperforming Logistic Regression

 ### 3. **Evaluation Metrics**
 - **Accuracy:** 98% (on test data)